 Walk the LINQ Promenade: Full of shops and things to do, strolling the LINQ Promenade is a must.
 The pedestrian walkway provides a great view of the iconic High Roller observation wheel and zip liners flying overhead.

-Use Free Trams: Privately owned trams shuttle guests from property to property at no cost in several places on the Strip.
+Use Free Trams: Privately owned trams shuttle guests from property to property at no cost in a couple places on the Strip.

 There is a shuttle that connects Excalibur, Luxor, and Mandalay Bay.

-Lastly, a free tram connects Aria, Bellagio, Park MGM, and the Crystals shopping center.
+There’s also a tram that connects Aria, Bellagio, Park MGM, and the Crystals shopping center.

 See The World’s Largest Atrium: While at Luxor, gawk at the world’s largest indoor atrium.